 speaker

 Brian Bergin

-Okay, and then my follow up, I'm just saying you've got a lot of questions here on the fiscal 24 growth outlook, just trying to clarify everything here and maybe tie all these questions together.
-Is it right to say that at the low end of your 24 growth guidance that you're assuming a worsening of volume reductions and a worsening of decision making pace for the balance of the year?
-And then at the upper end that the decision making improves, just trying to really get to the point of are you assuming more of the same in the improvement or further deterioration within this range?
+Okay.
+And then my follow-up.
+I understand you've got a lot of questions here on the fiscal 24 growth outlook.
+Just trying to clarify everything here and maybe tie all these questions together.
+Is it right to say that at the low end of your 24 growth guidance that you're assuming a worsening of volume reductions and a worsening of decision-making pace for the balance of the year, and then at the upper end that the decision-making improves?
+Just trying to really get to the point of are you assuming more of the same any improvement or further deterioration within this range?

+speaker